mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/symbolic/list_decision_diagrams.rst

 In [MBvdP2008]_ an LDD is defined as

-.. admonition:: Definition (List decision diagram)
+.. definition:: List decision diagram

 	A List decision diagram (LDD) is a directed acyclic graph with the following properties: